 It’s a loop.
 It shouldn’t matter which way to go, but then I reached the first trail marker that read “Start Fox Hollow Trail Circuit This Way,” pointing to the left.
 Oof.

 So I crossed over to enter the proper side of the loop, which begins on the blue-blazed Dickey Ridge Trail.
 Now I was on my way.
 Woo-hoo.

 It’s a nice forested hike.
 Very relaxing.
 This hike is very, very popular in warm-weather months, but on this day, it was just me, my thoughts and the trail.

-At the .3-mile, you’ll reach a concrete trail marker.
-Stay to the right here to connect with the Fox Hollow Trail.
+At the 0.3-mile mark, you’ll reach a concrete trail marker.
+Stay right for the Fox Hollow Trail.
 You’ll begin to see piles of stones on both sides of the trail.

-The Fox family cleared away these stones and deposited them here in order to farm the land.
-The Fox family was one of many on the land before the park was established in 1935.
+The Fox family cleared stones and put them here to farm the land.
+Generations of the Fox family were on the land before the park was created in 1935.

-You will soon reach the Fox family cemetery on the left at the .5-mile mark.
+You’ll reach the Fox family cemetery at the 0.5-mile mark.
 There are more than 100 family cemeteries across Shenandoah National Park, including this one.